awslabs/duvet/specs/duvet-specification.md

 Such comments are useful to use Duvet to manage implementation specific requirements that do not exist in a specification.

-The Meta: Location’s for Annotations targeting specifications written in Markdown will NOT be identical to Locations targeting specifications written in IETF.
+The Meta: Locations for Annotations targeting specifications written in Markdown will NOT be identical to Locations targeting specifications written in IETF.

 ### Meta: Type